RBVI/stringApp/doc_automation.md

 `string stringify`

-Creates a new network from the nodes and edges of the specified network,by querying STRING for all of the nodes and then copying over the edges from the original network.
+Creates a new network from the nodes and edges of the specified network by querying STRING for all of the nodes and then copying over the edges from the original network.
+In the resulting network, all nodes contain the typical information for a STRING network and the [Change confidence](#change-confidence) command can be used to add STRING edges above a given confidence cutoff to the network.

 ### Arguments